-Name and address of employer who [is paying the benefits:.
-IF EARNINGS ARE GARNISHED FOR PRIVATE STUDENT LOAN DEBT: I claim maximum exemption.
-IF EARNINGS ARE GARNISHED FOR CONSUMER DEBT: I claim maximum exemption.]
-Your If married or in a Print: name state registered domestic partnership, name of husband/ wife/state registered domestic partner Your Signature of signature husband, wife, or state registered domestic partner Address Address (if different from vours) Telephone number Telephone number (if different from yours)
+Name and address of employer who [ is paying the IF EARNINGS ARE GARNISHED FOR PRIVATE STUDENT LOAN DEBT: I claim maximum exemption.
+IF EARNINGS ARE GARNISHED FOR CONSUMER DEBT: I claim maximum exemption. ] Print: Your If married or in a name state registered domestic partnership, name of husband/ wife/state registered domestic partner . . . . . . . .
+Your Signature of signature husband, wife, or state registered domestic partner Address Address (if different from vours) . . . . . . . .
+Telephone Telephone number number (if different from yours)